-3.3.
-Inefficiency
+C. Inefficiency

 A firewall needs to inspect a huge number of packets.
 Therefore, it is difficult not to be concerned with firewall efficiency.
-A lot of work has been dedicated to improve the firewall speed through better hardware and software designs and implementations.
+Numerous work have been dedicated to improve the speed of firewall through better hardware and software designs and implementations.
 To administrators, the most practical way to improve firewall efficiency is through better configuration of the firewall.

 An efficient firewall configuration should require the minimum number of rules, use the least amount of memory, and incur the least amount of computational load while achieving the same filtering goals.
-Although inefficiency does not directly expose a vulnerability, a faster and more efficient firewall will encourage firewall deployment and therefore make the network safer.
+Although inefficiency does not directly expose a vulnerability, a faster and more efficient firewall will encourage firewall deployment and therefore makes the network safer.
 In addition, the efficiency of a firewall can determine a network's responsiveness to Denial-of-Service (DoS) attacks.

-1. accept tcp 192.168.1.1/32 172.16.1.1/32
+1. permit tcp 192.168.1.1/32 172.16.1.1/32

-2. accept tcp $10.0.0/8$ any
+2. permit tcp $10.0.0/8$ any

-3. accept tcp $10.2.1.0/24$ any
+3. permit tcp $10.2.1.0/24$ any

-4. deny tcp any any
+4. drop tcp any any

-5. deny udp 10.1.1.0/26 any
+5. drop udp 10.1.1.0/26 any

-6. deny udp $10.1.1.64/26$ any
+6. drop udp 10.1.1.64/26 any

-7. deny udp 10.1.1.128/26 any
+7. drop udp 10.1.1.128/26 any

-8. deny udp 10.1.1.192/26 any
+8. drop udp 10.1.1.192/26 any

-9 deny udn any
+9. drop udp any

-Table 4: Sample script 3.
+TABLE IV: Sample script 3